#370: OpenBB: Python's Open-source Investment Platform Transcript

 37:02 For example, the ticker, right.
 Basically all the same commands will be run just replacing the ticker with whatever is executed.
 So average is just a really nice, very great tool wrapping.

-37:13 Jupiter yeah, it turns notebooks almost into functions that you can call, but the output is the notebook in the form that has the results, the intermediate results and the pictures and everything.
+37:13 Jupyter yeah, it turns notebooks almost into functions that you can call, but the output is the notebook in the form that has the results, the intermediate results and the pictures and everything.
 Not just the answer like a function would have.

 37:26 Yeah, you get the whole notebook and you can customize the PDF HTML, you can send it to your buddies.